It was like I was trapped in a hole with a broken leg – and I still thought I could get out on my own and be fine.”

-This description came from one of our clients, Karen (name changed for privacy).
+This description came from one of our clients, Betsy (name changed for privacy).
 It describes how she felt when trying to lose weight while also feeling depressed.

 Tip: Don’t try to climb out of a hole with a broken leg.

 Metaphorically speaking: fix the leg first, then climb out of the hole.
-In Karen’s case, it was a matter of looking first at her depression before seriously attempting to lose weight.
+In Betsy’s case, it was a matter of looking first at her routine, sleep and biochemical markers (such as inflammation, nutrients and organ behaviour) and getting support around these things first.

 Depression is not always ‘in the mind’

-There are sometimes biological causes of depression.
+There are many biochemical causes of depression.
 ‘Neurotransmitters’ – chemical messengers in the brain – are usually responsible here.
+Inflammation can be a cause of depression.
+As can an iron, vitamin B12, folate or vitmain D insufficency just to name a few.
+Suboptimal funciton of the thyroid is another!

 Neurotransmitters rely on the nutrients we get from foods.
 So if what you are eating is not supplying them with what they need, then the neurotransmitters start dozing on the job.